Many of our clients approach us for advice on avoiding probate to settle their estate. Luckily, it is possible to avoid probate in California!

 Some beneficiaries or other claimants of the estate may choose to open a probate case to give notice, make claims, or address any debts or existing credit claims.

-How to Avoid Probate in California
+Other Ways to Avoid Probate

-How to Avoid Estate Taxes
+How Can You Avoid Estate Taxes?